AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/configure-edge-system.md

  - Edge Data Store

- - OPC UA adapter
+ - PI Adapter for BACnet

+ - PI Adapter for DNP3

- - Modbus TCP adapter
+ - PI Adapter for Modbus TCP

+ - PI Adapter for OPC UA

 Use the following procedure to modify an edge system configuration and export it for use: